christianalfoni/impact/docs/learn/signals.md

             <Enabler />
         </>
     }
-prev: /impact-context
-next: /derived
 ---

 # Signals

-By rather passing a function to the `store` you get more flexibility and capabilities.
-Our store is still global, but now you get a function scope to implement it.
-You can define variables, instantiate objects and use reactive primitives from **Impact** in this scope.

 The `signal` is the primitive you use to define state.
 When a component accesses the `.value` of a signal during its rendering, it will automatically observe any changes to that value.
-It does not matter how many signals are exposed through the store, only the ones actually accessed in a component will cause it to reconcile.
+It does not matter how many signals are exposed through the store, only the ones actually accessed in a component will cause that component to reconcile.

 As the example shows it is common to expose signals using `getters`, meaning that accessing `.value` becomes implicit when consuming a signal from a component.